-Oasis quickly became one of our favorite budget accommodation of all time, and is our pick for the best hostel in Seville.
+Oasis quickly became one of our favorite budget accommodations of all time, and is our pick for the best hostel in Seville.
 Having frequented dozens upon dozens of hostels and hotels around the world we immediately realized that this place was a gem.

 In fact, it inspired us to write this very article about what makes a hostel great and what you should look for before booking your next stay.

-Here are ten things all great hostels have in common.
+Here are ten things all great hostels have in common

 How many bathrooms does Hostel X have per number of beds?
 This can be an overlooked question but it’s oh so important from a logistical standpoint.